nleanba/typst-theoretic/main.typ

       + ```typ
       #show ref: theoretic.show-ref

-      // simply setting `options.variant` to one of "plain", "remark", "definition" or "important" changes the style:
+      // simply setting `variant` to one of "plain", "remark", "definition" or "important" changes the style:
-      #let theorem = theoretic.theorem.with(supplement: "Theorem", kind: "theorem", options: (variant: "important"))
+      #let theorem = theoretic.theorem.with(supplement: "Theorem", kind: "theorem", variant: "important")
       // you can also set the other style options directly:
       #let lemma = theoretic.theorem.with(
         supplement: "Lemma", kind: "lemma",